Enhancing Immunization Through Local Initiatives

 Vaccines are among the most effective and cost-efficient means of preventing infectious diseases and deaths.
 Local health departments (LHDs) are essential in connecting communities with immunization services and counseling.

-With support from the CDC, NACCHO collaborates with LHDs to enhance vaccine confidence, address hesitancy, improve uptake, and promote equity.
-These projects provide LHDs with the capacity-building and technical assistance needed to advance national immunization goals.
+NACCHO collaborates with LHDs to enhance vaccine confidence and understanding, and improve uptake across the lifespan.
+NACCHO's projects provide LHDs with the capacity-building and technical assistance needed to advance national immunization goals in communities across the country.

 Participating LHDs have shared their experiences including successes, challenges, and resources that can benefit other health departments.
 This webpage highlights their valuable contributions.